 What makes you a fun person to improvise with?

-At the start of the last Thursday workshop before Christmas I asked the actors a really simple question:
+At the start of the last Thursday improv lesson before Christmas I asked the actors a really simple question:

 “The people you enjoy performing with on stage – what is it that they do that makes you enjoy improvising with them?”